wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.4.0 =

+* Bug fix/change: Twitter automatically shortens all URLs sent.
+As a result, all URLs are by definition 19 characters for the purpose of Tweeting.
+WP to Twitter now measures the value of the #url# tag as 19 characters, regardless of actual length.
+* Category limiting can now either mean "tweet checked categories" or "don't tweet checked categories".
+* Option to hide custom tweet box and options based on user roles.
+* User role permissions now support custom roles
+* Ability to determine the sequence in which fields are truncated or removed from Tweets if they exceed status length limits.
+* Replace cURL requirement with WP_HTTP wrapper.
+* Significant re-write of underlying code.
+* Redesign of settings pages.
+* Significant text revisions.
+* Release of [WP Tweets Pro](http://www.joedolson.com/articles/wp-tweets-pro/), a pro upgrade to WP to Twitter.

 = 2.3.18 =

 * Bug fix: resolved case where new backdated posts were treated as edits.
-* Some changes to tweet truncating routines to avoid modifying the URL during truncation.
+* Some changes to Tweet truncating routines to avoid modifying the URL during truncation.

 = 2.3.17 =

-* Bug fix: Custom tweet text not sent for custom post types if the post was not saved prior to publishing.
+* Bug fix: Custom Tweet text not sent for custom post types if the post was not saved prior to publishing.
-* Bug fix: Scheduled posts would not tweet if certain plug-ins were installed, due to modifications of post dates.
+* Bug fix: Scheduled posts would not Tweet if certain plug-ins were installed, due to modifications of post dates.

 = 2.3.16 =